bspaans/jit-compiler/README.md

 Register allocation is really noddy and works until you run out of registers;
 there is no allocating on the stack or heap yet.

+In the higher level language the following constructs work:

+* Unsigned 64bit integers
+* Booleans
+* Assigning to variables
+* If statements
+* Return

+I know, it's a bit much.

 ## Next steps

 * Adding float support